WWE Clash of Champions lineup: The updated lineup, every title will be defended - Pro Wrestling Dot Net

 -Bayley vs. Nikki Cross for the Smackdown Women’s Championship.

-Powell’s POV: Cross won a four-way match over Tamina, Lacey Evans, and Alexa Bliss on Smackdown to earn the title shot against Bayley.
+-Shayna Baszler and Nia Jax vs. Ruby Riott and Liv Morgan for the WWE Women’s Tag Titles

+Powell’s POV: WWE announced the WWE Women’s Tag Title match on Monday.
 All signs point to Jeff Hardy vs. AJ Styles vs. Sami Zayn in a Triple Threat for the Intercontinental Championship, but nothing is official as of this update.

 Be the first to comment